-Dr. OR Ching Fai (柯清輝), aged 65, was appointed as an independent non-executive Director of the Company on September 11, 2015 and is the chairman of the audit committee.
+Dr. OR Ching Fai (柯清輝), aged 65, was appointed as an independent non-executive Director of the Company on [●] and is the chairman of the audit committee.
 Dr. Or is primarily responsible for providing strategic advice and guidance on the business development of our Group.

 Dr. Or received a bachelor of social sciences degree in economics and psychology from the University of Hong Kong in July 1972 before joining The Hongkong and Shanghai Banking Corporation Limited as a management trainee.
 Dr. Or worked in a variety of positions in personnel, securities, retail and corporate banking divisions.
 Dr. Or was appointed as general manager and group general manager in 2000 and became an executive director in 2005.
-Dr. Or was then appointed as vice-chairman and chief executive of Hang Seng Bank Limited (恒生銀 行有限公司), a banking company listed on the Stock Exchange (stock code: 11), in 2005 and retired in May 2009.
+Dr. Or was then appointed as vice-chairman and chief executive of Hang Seng Bank Limited (恒生銀行有限公司), a banking company listed on the Stock Exchange (stock code: 11), in 2005 and retired in May 2009.

-Dr. Or holds the following positions in companies listed on the Australian Securities Exchange ("ASX") and the Stock Exchange:
+Dr. Or holds the following positions in companies listed on the Stock Exchange: